 Mr. David Aucsmith

 DAVID W. AUCSMITH is principal at Aucsmith Consulting, LLC.
 He previously served as the senior director of Microsoft's Institute for Advanced Technology in Governments.
-He is responsible for technical relationships with United States Government agencies, as well as on select special projects.
-Before joining Microsoft in August 2002, Mr. Aucsmith was the chief security architect for Intel Corp. from 1994 to 2002.
+There, he was responsible for technical relationships with agencies of the United States and other governments, as well as on select special projects.
+Before joining Microsoft in August 2002, Mr. Aucsmith was the chief security architect for Intel Corporation from 1994 to 2002.
 He has worked in a variety of security technology areas including secure computer systems, secure communications systems, random number generation, cryptography, steganography, and network intrusion detection.
 Mr. Aucsmith is a former officer in the U.S. Navy and has been heavily involved in computer security and cybercrime issues for more than 30 years.
 He has been an industry representative to numerous international, government and academic organizations including the technical advisory boards of the National Security Agency, the National Reconnaissance Office, the National Academy Advisory Board on Survivability and Lethality Analysis and the directorate advisory council for the National Security Directorate of Pacific Northwest National Labs.
 He is co-chair of the FBI’s Information Technology Study Group, a member of the Secret Service Task Force on Computer Aided Counterfeiting, a member of the President’s Task Force on National Defense and Computer Technology and a member of the Department of Defense’s Global Information Grid Senior Industry Review Group.
 Mr. Aucsmith was also U.S. industry representative to the G8 Committee on Organized, Transnational, and Technological Crime where he participated directly in the G8 summits in Paris, Berlin and Tokyo.
-Previously he worked with the European Commission DG XIII to craft digital signature regulations representing the U.S. industry at the European Commission hearings on digital signatures.
-Mr. Aucsmith holds 29 patents for digital security and is a member of the advisory board for the College of Computing at the Georgia Institute of Technology, and was featured in “Time Magazine” as a member of the magazine's technology board.
-Mr. Aucsmith holds a B.S. degree in biochemistry from the University of Georgia and M.S degrees in physics from the Naval Postgraduate School and information and computer sciences from the Georgia Institute of Technology respectively.
+Mr. Aucsmith holds 33 patents for digital security and is a member of the advisory board for the College of Computing at the Georgia Institute of Technology.
+Mr. Aucsmith hold a Bachelor of Science degree in biochemistry from the University of Georgia and Masters of Science degrees in physics from the Naval Postgraduate School and information and computer sciences from the Georgia Institute of Technology respectively.
 Additionally, he has a Certificate in Fine Arts Photography from the University of Washington and is currently pursuing a Master of Arts in Military History.
 He is the author of numerous papers and currently lectures at both the Naval Postgraduate School and the University of Washington.

 Dr. Kathleen M. Carley